The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Making learner-led shelf labels or signs

-Making recommendation videos
+Making learner-led recommendation videos

-Making book trailers / vlogs
+Making learner-led book trailers / vlogs

 Making learner-led reading materials lists for staff

-Taking part in a paired reading project
+Taking an active role in planning and taking part in a paired reading project

 Acting as reading mentors